JustinPatenaude/balticathletics/products/lacrosse.md

     for multiple stringing patterns.
 The Bedlam also features a large catching area for improved catch ability and a flat scoop which improves ground ball pick up.
     Complete stick comes with handle and head.
+- title: STX Folding Backyard Goal - 4' x 4'
+  image: "/STX-ACC-FBYG-6-2_ca69ba73-99d3-4067-9263-3a21ad79344d_590x.jpg"
+  price: 195
+  description: The STX 4x4 folding goal is great for the backyard and can easily be
+    transported to the field.
+Includes 3mm mid-weight netting and can withstand the toughest lacrosse shots.
+The backyard goal features hinges in the lower corners of the side posts that allow you to fold the net up for storage, and it is as easy as pulling a pin.

 ---